MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 | Number of versions | The number of versions installed across your devices |
 | Number of installs | The number of add-in installs across your devices |

-You can drill down from an add-in to see the versions of that add-in in your organisation.
+You can drill down from an add-in to see the versions of that add-in in your organization.
 You can then drill down into the details of the devices on a given version of an add-in.

 > [!NOTE]
 > Add-ins installed as a part of Microsoft 365 Apps for enterprise won’t appear in the table.